Cosmological phase transitions: from perturbative particle physics to gravitational waves

 We see that the estimates for the timescales depend on a characteristic length scale.
 The length scale --- rather than the timescale --- is the quantity determined in non-lattice studies.
 Once $\lenscale$ is known, it can be used to estimate the relevant timescales.
 Several characteristic length scales see common use.
 In the remainder of this section, we enumerate them and discuss the motivation behind the various choices.

-Perhaps the most popular choice for $\lenscale$ is the mean bubble separation, $\bubsep$. \footnote{The usual notation for the mean bubble separation is $R_*$.
-We avoid this notation because by our convention it could be confused with any radius evaluated at the transition temperature.} It can be determined simply from the bubble number density through
+The most popular choice for $\lenscale$ is the mean bubble separation, $\bubsep$, which has been used in hydrodynamic simulations from which fits for the GW signals are obtained. \footnote{The usual notation for the mean bubble separation is $R_*$.
+We avoid this notation because by our convention it could be confused with any radius evaluated at the transition temperature.} It can be determined from the bubble number density through

 The bubble number density is given by \cite{Guth:1979bh}

 and is evidently diluted by the expansion of space.
 The mean bubble separation is a directly controllable quantity in hydrodynamic simulations from which GW fits are extracted.
 Such simulations typically nucleate the bubbles simultaneously at a fixed separation and neglect the expansion of space, such that the mean bubble separation is constant throughout the simulation and effectively an input to the simulation (see e.g.\ \refcite{Hindmarsh:2015qta}).
 Naturally, the mean bubble separation appears as a parameter in the GW fits extracted from the hydrodynamic simulation data.